raganwald/raganwald.github.com/_posts/2013-04-02-explicit-versus-clever.md

 var totals = _.pluck(orders, 'total');
 {% endhighlight %}

-And by "variation," I really do mean variation. `splat` is more than a composition of `get` left partial application of `map` to the right partial application function.
+And by "variation," I really do mean variation. `splat` is a composition of `get` with the left partial application of `map` to the right partial application function.
 If that seems like gobbledegook to you, it's because I'm using *jargon*.

 I'll say that again, explicitly: